soderluk/nirimgr/README.md

   "scratchpadWorkspace": "scratchpad",
   // Set the log level of the nirimgr command.
 Supported levels "DEBUG", "INFO", "WARN", "ERROR" "logLevel": "DEBUG",
+  // Configure the launcher to use.
+Must be full path to the launcher binary.
+Defaults to /usr/bin/fuzzel.
+  "launcher": "/usr/bin/fuzzel",
+  // Any launcher options to pass to the launcher.
+Defaults to -d -w 50 (--dmenu --width 50).
+  "launcherOptions": "-d -w 50",
   // Window and/or Workspace rules and actions to do on the matched window/workspace.
   "rules": [
     {